Shailesh161/Identity-access-management-/Day01.md

 * Customers
 * Partners

-> **Example**: "John Doe" (an employee) logs into the internal HR portal.
+> **Example**: "Shailesh" (an employee) logs into the internal HR portal.

 ### 🔹 Machine Identity:

-Represents systems or applications that interact with other systems:
+Just like humans (employees or users) have usernames and passwords to access systems, machines also need a digital identity to securely communicate with other machines, apps, or services.These are called machine identities.

 * Service accounts
 * APIs
 * Containers
 * Bots

-> **Example**: A CI/CD pipeline job accessing cloud resources using a service principal.
+* Servers

+> **Example**:
+* Use Case -A microservice calls another microservice
+* Machine Identity Used-OAuth token or mTLS certificate

 IAM systems treat both human and machine identities equally in terms of assigning roles, policies, and permissions.